Blended Family and Step-Parenting Tips

 When a parent has died, the remarriage of the remaining parent may trigger unfinished grieving in children.
 Give them space and time to grieve.
 See: Coping with Grief and Loss

-Kids of different ages and genders will adjust differently to a blended family.
+Kids of different ages and genders tend to adjust differently to a blended family.
 The physical and emotional needs of a two-year-old girl are different than those of a 13-year-old boy, but don’t mistake differences in development and age for differences in fundamental needs.
 Just because a teenager may take a long time accepting your love and affection doesn’t mean that he doesn’t want it.
 You will need to adjust your approach with different age levels and genders, but your goal of establishing a trusting relationship is the same.

 Young children under 10